geode-sdk/docs/tutorials/touchpriority.md

 # Touch Priority

-You probably had this issue of "Why does my button not wowrk?" whenever you added a button into a popup before.
+You probably had this issue of "Why does my button not work?" whenever you added a button into a popup before.
 If not, consider yourself lucky.
 This tutorial will cover how Geometry Dash handles touch priority, and how you should use it.

 ## What is touch priority?